Neuromancing the Code: When IT Changed

 Posted on | December 27, 2010 | No Comments

-During the 1980s, a different short of conversation about computers and data networking emerged.
-I was an undergraduate at the time doing an internship about Asian computerization at the East-West Center and I remember the personal computer with its IBM clones and the Apple Macintosh held most of the public’s tech attention with their associated meanings of personal empowerment and creativity.
-Also telecommunications seemed to be the linguistic domain of engineers and Washington DC lawyers.
-Artificial intelligence (AI) was beginning
+During the 1980s, a different sort of conversation about computers and data networking emerged.
+I was an undergraduate at the time doing an internship about Asian computerization at the East-West Center in Hawaii, and I remember the transition.
+The personal computer with its IBM clones was becoming popular, and the Apple Macintosh held most of the public’s tech attention with their associated meanings of personal empowerment and creativity.

-As he alludes in one of his short stories published in Cyberspace.
+As he alluded in one of his short stories published in Cyberspace.
 First Steps by Michael (Ed).
 Benedikt (1993) :

 -